rocky-linux/documentation/docs/gemstones/torsocks.md

 systemctl enable --now tor
 ```

 The common options of the `torsocks` command follow, and under normal circumstances, require nothing additional.
-The options come before the application to run (e.g. `curl`):
+The options come before the application to run (e.g., `curl`):

 |Options|Description|
 |---|---|